Map Cend Function - C++ Programming Tutorial

 Map Cend Function

-C++ map cend function is used to return a constant iterator which is next to the last entry in the map.
+The cend function in C++ map is utilized to provide a constant iterator pointing to the element following the last element in the map.

 Note:-This is a placeholder.
 No element exists in this location and attempting to access is undefined behavior.